 In 1862, Isabella Campbell MacCallum, often better known as the wife of Reverend William Campbell Scott, gave birth to a baby boy.
 Since she was an Onondaga woman from Kahnawake, she gave him an Onondaga name: Dehawennontye "Floating Voice" or "Words Flying in Both Directions."
 The new baby's father gave him a different name: Duncan Campbell Scott.

 Scott entered the department of indian affairs not long after an important change in the relationship between the federal government and Indigenous nations.
 Indigenous nations had ceased to be valued as military allies as soon as it became clear that the War of 1812 was not likely to be repeated in the near future.
 By the late 19th century, canadians generally believed that Indigenous peoples and their cultures were doomed to extinction, based on their observations of ongoing epidemics and the federal government's systematic removal of Indigenous people from such visible places as cities and larger towns.
 Duncan Campbell Scott subscribed wholeheartedly to this belief.
 Not only did he subscribe to it, at least in terms of action, he was determined to make the extinction happen.
-When he eventually became deputy superintendent of the department of indian affairs in 1913, he set about the task of meeting two goals: "...to continue until there is not a single Indian in Canada who has not been absorbed into the body politic, and there is no Indian question, and no Indian department" and to cut costs.
+When he eventually became deputy superintendent of the department of indian affairs in 1913, he set about the task of meeting two goals: "...to continue until there is not a single Indian in Canada who has not been absorbed into the body politic, and there is no Indian question, and no Indian department," and to cut costs.
 This quote from Scott's 1920 testimony before a parliamentary committee is justly infamous.

 From 1913 to 1932, he oversaw the establishment of a more extensive residential school system, and the kidnapping of children from their families to attend them.
 He saw to it that laws making Indigenous spiritual practices illegal were enforced, nearly destroying the Sun Dance on the plains and completely disrupting the Feasting systems on the northwest coast.
 He supervised the confiscation and sale of regalia, adding to his personal household collection in the process.
 Scott made it illegal for First Nations members or First Nations as a whole to retain lawyers in order to pursue land claims, and ordered the destruction of the traditional Haudenosaunee long house government, including the burning of all of that body's papers and the destruction of its regalia.
 Among his budget cuts was the severe scaling back of medical workers, contributing directly to Indigenous death tolls from flu and tuberculosis.
 He did not spare the residential schools in his cost-cutting, contributing directly to student malnutrition and death by starvation and disease.

 In the course of his 1920 testimony, Scott made a point of decrying the apparent support for "people who could stand on their own" by an entire federal department, and no doubt this also served as a useful rationalization for his policies and went over well with his superiors.
-His future successor Jean Chretien and a later prime minister, Pierre Elliot Trudeau would paraphrase the same complaint.
+His future successor Jean Chretien and a later prime minister, Pierre Elliot Trudeau, would paraphrase the same complaint.
 The disingenuousness of it is no longer so easy to elide today, as Indigenous activists lay out all the many ways the indian act is designed to actively prevent them from "standing on their own."
 Today, just as in Scott's time, Indigenous people have practical ideas for replacing this racist legislation with something non-genocidal and more effective for the purpose of helping Indigenous communities as they re-establish themselves on a more healthy footing.
 They have also repeatedly pointed out that the band councils created by the indian act are beholden not to their communities but to the federal government, so they are hardly democratic or a democratic replacement for Indigenous systems of governance.

 'The Onondaga Madonna.'